5l1v3r1/OWA-MailboxSearch/README.md

 # OWA-MailboxSearch
 A PowerShell tool that leverages the EWS API to search Email Subject and Body content against user provided terms.
-For any given match both Email Subject and Body are returned for user viewing.
+For any given match, both Email Subject and Body are returned for user viewing.

 Note: Requires the Microsoft.Exchange.WebServices.dll.
 See script for link to the 2.2 EWS API